idena-network/idena-docs/docs/iip/iip-3.md

 2592000 = 1 month in seconds
 epoch_duration = epoch duration in seconds in which undelegation took place `OR` epoch duration in seconds in which the identity became validated

-**For undelegated indetities:** `x` is added to the timestamp of the block with 'List of mining identities was updated' flag in which the identity's mining status was changed from delegated to undelegated.
+**For undelegated identities:** `x` is added to the timestamp of the block with 'List of mining identities was updated' flag in which the identity's mining status was changed from delegated to undelegated.
 **For newly validated identities:** `x` is added to the timestamp of the block they first become validated in (this would be the block changing the epoch).

 ### Rationale

-Having an identity wait 2 epochs (if they are newly validated or just undelegated) beofre taking part in governing the network (or 1 month if 2 epochs represent less) would give enough time for a fork or oracle voting to expire thus pools won't be able to prepare any kind of setup where they'd be able to take part in a voting.
+Having an identity wait for 2 epochs (if they are newly validated or just undelegated) before taking part in governing the network (or 1 month if 2 epochs represent less) would give enough time for a fork or oracle voting to expire thus pools won't be able to prepare any kind of setup where they'd be able to take part in a voting.

 Newly validated identities have to be discriminated in order to remove the possibility of pools re-inviting their identities to take part in a voting.
-This would also make older identities more valuable and would incentivize people not terminating their identity.
+This would also make older identities more valuable and would incentivize people to not terminate their identity.

 Even though at the writing of the proposal the network size is big enough for epochs to be over 15 days, it was taken into consideration that a small network having the epoch duration of 3 days for example, would not benefit from the proposed change as the calculated value would be 6 days, not enough to prevent this kind manipulation.